Weissbad Appenzell, Switzerland

 Punkte Sammlung

 The collection of turnpoints must be achieved as a team.
 So the team shares the turnpoints (one turnpoint per team member).
 The turnpoints may only be approached by one team member, i.e. the team members may not approach the same turnpoint together.
-After time stamping on the turnpoint, you must fly on a direct route to home base.
-So no turnpoint top landings will be necessary.
-It is notallowed to collect all turnpoints first and then fly them to homebase, but each turnpoint separately.
+After the time stamp on the turnpoint, you must fly directly to the home base or walk back accordingly.
+This means that no turnpoint top landings are necessary.
+Not all turnpoints may be collected first and then brought to the home base, but each turnpoint individually.

 Rounds